 The Eating for IBS Diet: Think Substitution, Not Deprivation

-* For all IBS cooking and recipes, substitute soy, rice, or oat milk for dairy milk (check the ingredients to be sure there is no oil added).
+* For all IBS cooking and recipes, substitute soy, rice, oat, or almond milk for dairy milk (check the ingredients to be sure there is no oil added).
 Try a wide variety of brands and flavors as the difference in taste can be dramatic.
 Some brands are truly wretched and some are delicious.

 Most people are happily surprised by Silk (vanilla and chocolate) and Soy Dream.
 I've also had good luck with health food store generic brands such as 365 by Whole Foods, and they're very inexpensive.